 1 Introduction

-This page explains how to build a Docker image from your Mendix Project.
-Each release of a project will result in a unique Docker image that can be pushed through the different stages of your application pipeline.
+This page explains how to build a Docker image from your Mendix App.
+Every time you make changes to your app, you must create a new Docker image that can be pushed through the different stages of your application pipeline.

 2 Prerequisites